deg-basis/antd-wrapper/README.md

 #### Configure How to Load CSS of antd

-You need to load antd's CSS by your self.
+You need to load antd's CSS by yourself.

 Load whole CSS in your css.